huggingface/huggingface_hub/docs/sagemaker/inference.md

 ### Batch Transform

 After you train a model, you can use [Amazon SageMaker Batch Transform](https://docs.aws.amazon.com/sagemaker/latest/dg/how-it-works-batch.html) to perform inferences with the model.
-In Batch Transform you provide your inference data S3 uri and SageMaker will care of pulling it, running the prediction and uploading the results afterwards to S3 again.
+In Batch Transform you provide your inference data as a S3 uri and SageMaker will care of downloading it, running the prediction and uploading the results afterwards to S3 again.
 You can find more documentation for Batch Transform [here](https://docs.aws.amazon.com/sagemaker/latest/dg/batch-transform.html)

 If you trained the model using the `HuggingFace` estimator, you can invoke `transformer()` method to create a transform job for a model based on the training job.